top of page

 Key Information We Will Review:

-2.3 Permitted vs. Prohibited Activities (The Compliance Test)
+2.3 Permitted vs. Prohibited Activities (The Compliance Test - Rule V 4.4 & V 4.5)

-🛑 Prohibited Activities Include (Examples):
+🛑 Prohibited Activities Include (Examples under V 4.4):

-• Doing a work placement or internship.
+• Undertaking an unapproved work placement or structural internship.

-• Tourism, visiting family, or a holiday.
+• Tourism, visiting friends/family, or coming for a standard holiday (PA 2).

-• Attending meetings, conferences, seminars, or interviews.
+• Attending corporate meetings, conferences, seminars, or interviews (PA 4(a)).

-• Negotiating and signing deals/contracts.
+• Negotiating and signing business deals/contracts (PA 4(c)).

 Section 3: Understanding the Caseworker Matrix: Why Expert Guidance Matters

-The Caseworker's "Jigsaw Puzzle" Checklist (H3)
+The Caseworker's "Jigsaw Puzzle" Checklist

 Our Core Insight: The UKVI caseworker requires that your application tells a credible story that reflects your personal circumstances, but that story must be perfectly supported by the required evidence.
 Your greatest risk lies in over-submission.
 Applicants who prepare their own complex cases often overreach by including too much extraneous information, inadvertently piquing the caseworker's scrutiny.
 This can lead the caseworker to wonder, "Do they have something they're trying to hide?"

-FAQs: Addressing the Process & Pitfalls
+FAQs: Addressing the Process & Pitfalls on how to apply for a British Visa.

 This section addresses common questions about the application timeline and what happens when things go wrong.